OF NORTH BREVARD, INC.

 Meetings are normally held on the 1st Tuesday of each month (except July and August) 6 to 8 pm at the Titusville Public Library, 2121 South Hopkins Avenue, Titusville, FL.

-The Genealogical Society of North Brevard will meet on May 7th, 2013 at 6 p.m. in the Hannemann Room of the Titusville Public Library located at 2121 South Hopkins Avenue.
-The presenter for this meeting will be from the Titusville Court House presenting on the information/records available there for Genealogists.
-This will be part 2 of a 2 part series.
+The Genealogical Society of North Brevard will meet on November 10th, 2014 at 6 p.m. in the Hannemann Room of the Titusville Public Library located at 2121 South Hopkins Avenue.
+Speaker: Mr. Rich Shader, Topic "Scottish Influence in Founding of USA."
+All are welcome.
+For more info, call 321-383-8486

 Please plan to join us for this interesting presentation.